 The Warrior, Champion Or Superhero

 The Hero’s main motivation is to prove their worth, and their greatest fears are failure and showing weakness.
-Whether on the battleground, ball field, or political stage, the Hero is determined to leave a mark on the world, and it seems like often at the risk of great sacrifice.
+Whether on the battleground, ball field, or political stage, the Hero is determined to leave a mark on the world, and it often seems at the risk of great sacrifice.

-A Hero brand archetype promote themselves as good quality and superior to their competitors.
+A Hero brand archetype promotes itself as good quality and superior to its competitors.
 As a result, the marketing of a Hero brand will often use powerful images and strong colours to communicate this.

 The worst thing that could happen to a Hero business would be for the rival competitor to be rated higher or be proven to be better quality.
 On their positive side, they are brave, determined and skilful but at their worst, they can be aggressive or arrogant.